NB. Some links in this article are affiliate links and I may receive a small commission from purchases made off them.

 - You can also send the money in your business accounts back to your own personal bank account for a very small fee.

 The Wise Borderless Account is available to residents of most countries.
 A list of countries and states where you cannot get an account can be found here.
-Most noticeably the service is not available to residents of Hawaii and Nevada.
+Most noticeably the service is not available to residents of Nevada.
 All other US states are fine.

 Click here to visit the Wise Borderless Account page.
 Be sure to sign up for their Business Account and not their Personal one if you plan to use it primarily for business earnings.